The Teaching Center at Nashville State Community College – Nashville, Tennessee

 Welcome!
 The Teaching Center is designed by faculty for faculty.
 It seeks to promote a culturally responsive environment that values excellence in teaching, collaboration, research, and engagement in order to positively impact student success.

-The Teaching Center invites you to share your expertise with your colleagues.
-Please submit session proposals that you would be willing to lead during spring 2025. professional learning conference.
+As we prepare for RECAST – Reimagining Education: Creative Approaches to Students and Teaching, The Teaching Center invites you to share your expertise with your colleagues.
+Please submit session proposals that you would be willing to lead during RECAST.
 Session proposals are needed for college-wide and for specific division-level professional learning.
+Proposals will be accepted until Monday, April 4, at 4:30 pm.

 Check out the